Geogouz/ARLCL-Optimizer/README.md

 ## GUI mode
 - Executes a cooperative localization optimization for the selected database of ranging measurements.

-The application may start by executing the provided run.bat or from CLI using
+The application may start by executing the provided run.bat or directly from CLI using

-`$ java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED -jar path\to\arlcl-optimizer.jar`
+`$ java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED -jar arlcl-optimizer.jar`

-In both cases one needs to set the correct "path\to\arlcl-optimizer.jar"

 ### Parameters